dgaydukov/cert-spring5/files/spring5.md

 If we want to add annotation support to xml file we should add `<context:component-scan base-package="your.package"/>`.
 This will scan package `your.package` for all annotated with `@Component` and related to it.

 By default there is no `BeanDefinitionReader` implementation for annotations.
+But we can use 2 other classes
+* `AnnotatedBeanDefinitionReader` (compare to other readers, it not implements `BeanDefinitionReader`) - with method `register` - to register a list of java config classes
-But we can use 2 other classes `AnnotatedBeanDefinitionReader` (you can register config class with it) and `ClassPathBeanDefinitionScanner` - you don't even need config, just scan package with annotations like `@Component`.
+* `ClassPathBeanDefinitionScanner` - with method `scan` - to scan package with annotations like `@Component`.
-If you register only config file and it has annotation `@ComponentScan("yourPackage")`, internally it uses `ClassPathBeanDefinitionScanner` here is example
+If you register only config file and it has annotation `@ComponentScan("yourPackage")`, internally it uses `ClassPathBeanDefinitionScanner`.
 ```java
 import com.example.logic.ann.beans.JavaConfig;
 import com.example.logic.ann.beans.SimpleBean;